Borknab/cs4245-project/docs/index.md

 |  Tuned  | 1248 |  0.10  |  128  |  0.0005  |  0.10  |

 <p align="justify">
 The main differnce between the two configuration is the size of the hidden layers in the dense output module.
 This suggests when forgoing the cell state, the complexity of the dense network must be increased.
+Furthermore, the decrease in dropout suggests that too much information was lost when using high dropout.
+This also suggests that information which was contained in the cell state was indeed lost, and the dropout needed to be reduced as a consequence.
 </p>

 ### Transformer and GRU: Quantitative results